 Whenever I talk to people about my unique food allergy, they all say they’ve never heard of such a food allergy or didn’t even know nickel was in food.
 Wanting to know more about haptens, I returned to Google and discovered the book Dealing with Food Allergies: A Practical Guide to Detecting Culprit Foods and Eating a Healthy, Enjoyable Diet by Janice Vickerstaff Joneja.
 I found it interesting that she discusses nickel when explaining and defining haptens, writing:

 “a few nonprotein molecules can cause and allergic response; these are called haptens.
 Haptens are small molecules and may even be inorganic compounds or elements such as nickel.
 Haptens become allergens when they attach to a protein.
 The “carrier protein” with its attached molecule forms a new antigen, or neoantigen.
 The carrier protein may be part of the food in which the hapten exists, or it may be a protein from the body, to which the hapten attaches itself after it is consumed.
 The neoantigen is then capable of triggering a Type I hypersensitivity response, leading to allergy.
 The IgE antibodies are specific to the hapten part of the new antigen; therefore, if the hapten is nickel or sulfite, the IgE is produced against the nickel or sulfite, not against the protein to which it is attached” .

 Even though so much of this information is scientific and difficult to follow, I’ve found it really useful to better understanding my unique food allergy.
 When initially diagnosed I spent the first couple months trying to comprehend what it all meant that I was allergy to foods high in nickel.
 Like many, I wasn’t aware foods were high in nickel.
 While quickly adapt to the low nickel diet, I’ve been able to find effective methods to treating my painful eczema.

-I hope this research and information is helpful in further explaining the internal processes of a nickel food allergy?
+Is this research and information helpful in further explaining the internal processes of a nickel food allergy?
 Let me know in the comment section below.

 Moon, M. (2014).
 The Elimination Diet Workbook: A Personal Approach to Determining Your Food Allergies.
 Berkley, CA. Ulysses Press.